hanami/view/docsite/source/templates.html.md

 ## Template engines

-dry-view uses [Tilt](https://github.com/rtomayko/tilt) to render its templates, and relies upon Tilt’s auto-detection of rendering engine based on the template file’s extension.
+hanami-view uses [Tilt](https://github.com/rtomayko/tilt) to render its templates, and relies upon Tilt’s auto-detection of rendering engine based on the template file’s extension.
 However, you should explicitly `require` any engine gems that you intend to use.

-Some Tilt-supplied template engines may not fully support dry-view's features (like implicit block capturing).
+Some Tilt-supplied template engines may not fully support hanami-view's features (like implicit block capturing).
 Your view will raise an exception, along with instructions for resolving the issue, if Tilt provides a non-compatible engine.

 The currently known problematic engines are: